 Before we get into the meat of how to use a table saw to cut metal, let’s go over some safety measures.

-These must be followed and if you’re not feeling confident that you can saw the metal safely, then you can always take it to a workshop or hardware store and see if they can saw it for you.
+These must be followed, and if you’re not feeling confident that you can saw the metal safely, then you can always take it to a workshop or hardware store and see if they can saw through it for you.

 - Wear gloves.
 Protective gloves are another necessity.
 Even holding a sheet of metal is a little risky if it has sharp edges.
 The kind of metal that can be cut with a table saw will be very thin.
 So the edges can potentially cause cuts and grazes.
 So it’s important to make sure that your hands are completely covered in thick, durable work gloves.
 These will also protect your hands from the blade of the saw itself.

 - Cover up.
 This is another super important step to take.
 Make sure that you wear long-sleeve clothing, thick pants (jeans are fine), and sturdy shoes.
 Those pieces of metal can fly off very quickly and they will be incredibly sharp.
 So, it’s better to be safe than sorry and make sure you have as much of your skin covered as possible.